redis/redis-doc/docs/management/security/_index.md

 ## Authentication

-While Redis does not try to implement Access Control, it provides a tiny layer of optional authentication that is turned on by editing the **redis.conf** file.
+Redis provides two ways to authenticate clients.
+The first method is be enabled by editing the **redis.conf** file, and providing a database password using the `requirepass` setting.
+This password is then used by all clients.

+Redis 6 introduced the concept of Access Control Lists, allowing named users to be created and assigned fine grain permissions.
+Read more about Access Control Lists [here](/docs/management/security/acl/).

-When the authorization layer is enabled, Redis will refuse any query by unauthenticated clients.
+When the `reuirepass` setitng is enabled, Redis will refuse any query by unauthenticated clients.
 A client can authenticate itself by sending the **AUTH** command followed by the password.